saforem2/Megatron-DeepSpeed/ALCF/notes/cpt.md

 # CPT
 ## Legacy agpt-7b checkpoints
 This is for doing CPT on the initial agpt-7B checkpoint where a cosine scheduler was used from `lr=0.0002` to 0.
 Here, the CPT stratregy followed is the [replay+rewarm one](https://arxiv.org/pdf/2403.08763) where we replay a small amount of data from the initial pretraining dataset and mix it with the cpt one.
 The steps are as follows:
-1. First, we need to train from an **universal checkpoint**.
+1. First, if running on resources different than in base pretraining i.e smaller num of gpus, we need to train from an **universal checkpoint**.
 If you don't have the universal checkpoint, you can follow [the instructions](https://github.com/argonne-lcf/Megatron-DeepSpeed/blob/main/ALCF/notes/universal_checkpoint_bug.md) here.
 2. Use [mix_datasets.py](https://github.com/zhenghh04/blendcorpus/blob/main/utils/mix_datasets.py) function to build your cpt dataset.
 Here we are mixing the lucid papers with weight 0.9 and dolma with weight 0.1 (you can play with the weights if needed):
 ```bash
 python3 mix_datasets.py --input 0.9 /flare/Aurora_deployment/AuroraGPT/datasets/papers/papers.txt 0.1 /flare/Aurora_deployment/AuroraGPT/datasets/dolma/dolma_v1_7_file_list_v2.txt > ${debug_dir}/Megatron-DeepSpeed/ALCF/data-lists/aurora/mix_lucid_papers09_dolma01.txt